Progressive-Programmer/erasys-test/README.md

 - The user data is dynamic combined from both APIs (search and by id)
 - The page is responsive and so are the cards
-- DISTANCE & ACTIVITY buttons are active and searches with sorting
+- DISTANCE & ACTIVITY are active and searches with sorting, Romeo_logo & DISCOVER fetches search of total 599 users.
 - Showing these user info:
     - Name
     - Image and buffer image while loading or if image doesn't exists